 The popular celebrity chef turned around a whole new concept in record time to help home cooks manage meals with just a few fresh ingredients when stockpiling and supermarket shortages were rife.
 In collaboration with Channel 4, the concept saw simple recipes mainly made from a handful of store cupboard things.
 As well as complete meals, the chef offered up handy tips, tricks, hacks and shortcuts to ensure people were being creative with the things they already had in their homes.

-From using tinned produce to making the most of freezer foods, Jamie Oliver and his team hope to inspire the nation and dissuade from stockpiling, instead offering ideas for how to use existing things we all commonly have in our kitchen.
+From using tinned produce to making the most of freezer foods, Jamie Oliver and his team worked to inspire the nation and dissuade from stockpiling, instead offering ideas for how to use existing things we all commonly have in our kitchen.

-Viewers have been quick to voice their appreciation of the chef's efforts, labelling the programme as 'fantastic' and 'priceless'.
+From the start viewers were quick to voice their appreciation of the chef's efforts, labelling the programme as 'fantastic' and 'priceless'.
 One fan, @cla1rymary on Instagram, said, 'My two boys have had a great time making some homemade pasta with smoked bacon and used your recipe for the sauce.
 It’s a fantastic, the kids loved it.
 No more shop bought pasta in this house', while '@rajanrussell' commented that, 'Times like now, this sort of thing is absolutely priceless.'